n1mmy/notebook-docker/README.md

 ### `NOTEBOOK_EXTRA_ARGS`

-To allow customization, the contents of the `NOTEBOOK_EXTRA_ARGS` environment variable are passed to the JupyterLab server process as command line arguments.
+To allow customization the contents of the `NOTEBOOK_EXTRA_ARGS` environment variable are passed to the JupyterLab server process as command line arguments.
 This can be used, for example, to set a password on the server instead of having to get a new unique URL each time.
 The following sets up a notebook server with the password `hi there` (compute the hash for your own password with `echo -n 'your password' | shasum`):

 ```
 docker run -it --gpus all -p 8888:8888 \